Abu Omar case: Surveillance and investigation

-Abduction and rendition to Egypt
+Abduction and rendition

-On February 17, 2003, Hassan Mustafa Osama Nasr was abducted by persons affiliated with the CIA as he walked to his mosque in Milan for noon prayers.

-According to court documents, Nasr was pushed into a minivan on Via Giuseppe Guerzoni in Milan and driven four or five hours to a joint Italian-U.S. air base at Aviano, where he was tortured.
-From there, he was flown by a Learjet (using the call sign SPAR 92) to Ramstein Air Base, Germany.
-Germany launched an official investigation due to false imprisonment and coercion, but the case was ultimately dropped as it could not be determined which CIA agents were involved in the abduction.
-SPAR (Special Priority Air Resource) is the call sign used by US senior military officers and civilian VIPs for airlift transport.
-A second plane then took him to Cairo, where he was imprisoned and, he claims, tortured.
+On February 17, 2003, Nasr was abducted as he walked to noon prayers at his mosque in Milan.
+According to court documents, he was forced into a minivan on Via Giuseppe Guerzoni and driven four to five hours to the joint Italian–U.S. air base at Aviano, where he was tortured.
+He was then flown by a Learjet using the call sign SPAR 92 to Ramstein Air Base in Germany.
+German prosecutors opened an investigation into false imprisonment and coercion but dropped it after failing to identify the CIA agents involved.
+SPAR ("Special Priority Air Resource") is a call sign used for U.S. military and VIP transport.
+A second flight took Nasr to Cairo, where he says he was imprisoned and tortured.

-In April 2004, while his incarceration had been downgraded to house arrest, Nasr placed several phone calls from Egypt to his family and friends.
-He told them he had been rendered into the hands of Egypt's SSI at Tura prison, twenty miles south of Cairo.
-He was subjected to various depredations, tortured by beating and electric shocks to the genitals, raped, and eventually had lost hearing in one ear.
-At the time of the calls he had been released on the orders of an Egyptian judge because of lack of evidence.
-Shortly after those calls were made he was re-arrested and placed back in prison.
+In April 2004, while under house arrest, Nasr telephoned family and friends and described being held by Egypt's State Security Intelligence at Tura prison, about twenty miles south of Cairo.
+He said he had been beaten, subjected to electric shocks, and raped, and eventually lost hearing in one ear.
+He was briefly released by order of an Egyptian judge for lack of evidence but was soon rearrested.
+Nasr was not freed again until February 11, 2007.
+In 2006 his lawyer, Montasser el-Zayat, said Nasr appeared underfed but showed "no signs of torture."

-Nasr was not released again until February 11, 2007, at which time he was permitted to return to his family.
-After four years of detention, an Egyptian court ruled that his imprisonment was "unfounded."

-In 2006, Nasr's lawyer Montasser el-Zayat said Nasr was underfed but there were "no signs of torture."